 "And what would that be?"
 Scratch wondered.

 Scratch smiled at her.
-"I think I can agree with that clause," he told her.
+"I think I can agree with that clause."
+He told her.
 He held the contract up in the air and fire began burning across the paper adding in the new clause to the contract.
 "There we are.
-I assume that you want to check it now?" he asked, and offered her the contract.
+I assume that you want to check it again now?"
+He asked, and offered her the contract.
 The Slayer nodded and took the contract hissing as it cut her finger and a few drops of blood landed on the paper.
-"That's perfect," Scratch said as he quickly took the paper back.
+"That's perfect."
+Scratch informed her as he quickly took the paper back.
 "In the morning when the time comes, I will help the doctors and guide their hands.
-That tumor will be nothing for them tomorrow," he assured her.
+That tumor will be nothing for them tomorrow."
+He assured her.

-“It better," the Slayer said as she watched him disappear.
+“It better."
+The Slayer told him as she watched him disappear.

 "Now, now," Scratch scolded still smiling as his old withered hand effortlessly held the quivering hand of the Slayer.
-"None of that Buffy," he said to her, as if he was telling a child no for the first time.
-"After all, it seems like a waste of time for you to be using your energy against me," he told her.
+"None of that Buffy," he informed her, as if he was telling a child no for the first time.
+"After all, it seems like a waste of time for you to be using your energy against me."
+He told her.

-"And she was," Scratch said with a sincerity that didn't reach his eyes.
+"And she was," Scratch told her with a sincerity that didn't reach his eyes.
 "As long as she was at the hospital she didn't die just as the contract stated.
 It's not my fault that the doctors missed a piece that they thought was non lethal to her."
 The demon then backhanded her with his cane and sent her flying into a headstone.
-"Don't try that again Miss Summers, unless you wish to anger me," he warned her.
+"Don't try that again Miss Summers, unless you wish to anger me."
+He warned her.

-"We'll see," Buffy said, wondering if he had meant Angel couldn't help her.
+"We'll see," Buffy spat, wondering if he had meant Angel couldn't help her.
 She knew her ex couldn't help with this though, he fought the lawyers he didn't work for them.

-"When the time is right I will summon you," Scratch told her, his hand playing with a strand of hair that had fallen to the side of her face and the Slayer just glared and tried not to flinch at the touch.
+"When the time is right I will summon you."
+Scratch informed her, his hand playing with a strand of hair that had fallen to the side of her face and the Slayer just glared and tried not to flinch at the touch.

-"Not if I stay in the safe zone," Buffy said as she remembered the safe area that she had created.
+"Not if I stay in the safe zone."
+Buffy spat, as she remembered the safe area that she had created.

 The blonde laughed along with her friends as they looked at all of the various car models.
 They were all looking for cars to buy to help in transporting the various slayers that they would find.
 Buffy fell into the shadows of the store and found an old motorcycle sitting just out of notice.
 It wasn't fancy, but was a simple bike and for what she had to do she knew it would serve her best.
 It had been the night that they had defeated the First.
 Buffy remembered the visit from Scratch who had destroyed her hopes of freedom with a reminder of her contract with him.

-Since then she had been a little lost but was slowly building a plan.
+Since then she had been a little lost, but was slowly building a plan.
 She had to get away from her friends before they became hurt by something that Scratch did.
-She had read up on the demon and knew that he was a power that she could not fight.
-She would have to find a different way to fight the demon but it needed to wait and it would have to be on her own.
+She had read up on the Demon Lord that held her soul, and knew that he was a power that she could not fight.
+It was as pointless as trying to go one on one with the Mayor in his Ascended form.
+She would have to find a different way to fight the Demon Lord, but it needed to wait, and it would have to be on her own.

-She beckoned the dealer over and paid for the bike separately telling the man that she would be back later for it but for now keep the bike in storage and she would be back in a couple of days.
-She had waited three days before she had packed a bag of clothes mainly leather and jeans of various types and headed for the door.
+She beckoned the dealer over and paid for the bike separately telling the man that she would be back later for it but for now keep the bike in storage and she would return for it in a few days.
+She had waited three days before she had packed a bag of clothes, mainly leather and jeans of various types and headed for the door.
 She walked out and slowly closed the door, her hand lingered for a moment on the door before she turned away.

 "Going somewhere B?"
 Faith asked from where she was sitting on top of the remains of the school bus that had dragged them to this small town.

 Buffy looked at her sister slayer.
-"Protect them Faith, it really is your job now," she told her sadly.
+"Protect them Faith, it really is your job now."
+She told her fellow Chosen One sadly.

-"Away," the blonde said as she gave a sad look at the door.
-"It's the only way that I can protect them," she said as she began making her way towards the street.
+"Away."
+The blonde replied, as she gave a sad look at the door.
+"It's the only way that I can protect them."
+She explained, as she began making her way towards the street.
 She would walk to the dealer who had agreed for an extra 300 dollars to remain open for a couple of hours so that she could retrieve her bike.

 The brunette nodded then reached for something by her side.
-"You'll need this then your majesty," she said, and tossed something at the blonde who caught the Scythe as it landed in her hands.
-"Now get going before one of the babies gets it in their head to go patrolling," Faith told her with a sad grin.
+"You'll need this then your majesty."
+She explained, and tossed something at the blonde who caught the Scythe as it landed in her hands.
+"Now get going before one of the babies gets it in their head to go patrolling."
+Faith told her with a sad grin.